vaadin/platform/scripts/generator/templates/template-release-notes.md

 </dependency>
 ```

-### Note
-If you are using any pre-release version of Flow 2.0 / Vaadin 14 in your project, remove the following files and directories when updating to 14.0.0:
-- webpack-config.js
-- package.json
-- package-lock.json
-- node_modules

 # Supported Technologies
 ## Operating Systems
-Development is supported with the following operating systems, for any OS version that supports either frontend development (Bower/npm as package manager) or Java 8
+Development is supported with the following operating systems, for any OS version that supports either frontend development (npm as package manager) or Java 8
 - Windows
 - Linux
 - macOS